 This post is part of the series: Cooling Methods for Marine Diesel Engine Fuel Injectors

+Fuel injectors are used in marine diesel engines to supply atomised fuel to the combustion chamber and must be cooled by oil or water of by recirculating the fuel oil.
 This series examines both types, the recirculating oil cooling method first as it is the type currently used in modern engines.